A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Introduction

+Furthermore, an attention-based cross-bitstream feature fusion scheme is introduced to reduce the redundancy between the video (from the traditional codec) and the semantic (from the neural codec) streams.
+Additionally, the input-adaptive feature learning scheme is incorporated to enable extracting more accurate semantic information.
+All these designs substantially improve the compression efficiency of our framework.

-We evaluate the framework on three popular video understanding tasks with seven large-scale video datasets, \textit{i.e.}, \textbf{action recognition} with Kinetics-400, Something-to-Something, UCF101, HMDB51 and Diving48 datasets, \textbf{action detection} task with AVA dataset, and \textbf{multiple object tracking} task with MOT17 dataset.
-The consistently superior performances to the baseline codec demonstrate the effectiveness and the generalizability of the proposed framework.
+We evaluate the framework on three popular video understanding tasks with eight large-scale video datasets, \textit{i.e.}, \textit{action recognition} with Kinetics-400, Something-to-Something, UCF101, HMDB51 and Diving48 datasets, \textit{multiple object tracking} with MOT17 and SFU-HW-Tracks datasets, \textit{video object segmentation} with DAVIS2017 dataset.